derricknguyen12/leagueoflegendsbanrates/README.md

   frameborder="0"
 ></iframe>

 Based on the hypothesis test performed, our p-value of 0.0123 is less than the significance level of 0.05.
 Therefore, we reject the null hypothesis that banned and non-banned champions have the same win rate.
 This result suggests that there is a statistically significant difference in win rates, with banned champions, on average, having a higher win rate than non-banned champions.
-This finding implies that the selection of banned champions could be strategically impactful, potentially influencing the overall success of teams in League of Legends matches.
+This finding implies that the selection of banned champions could be strategically impactful and does influence the overall success of teams in League of Legends matches.

 ## Framing a Prediction Problem